Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 In place of the diagonal Green's function that proved so successful in the treatment of the KdV hierarchy, we adopt an off-diagonal entry $g_{12}(x)$ of the Green's function as our new variable.
 Among its merits are the following: it has a relatively accessible time evolution; as an integral part of the definition of $\rho$, it is something for which we need to develop extensive estimates anyway; the mapping $q\mapsto g_{12}$ is a diffeomorphism; and, lastly, it gains one degree of regularity, which aids in estimating nonlinear terms.

-As we discussed, it would not be possible to control the evolution of $g_{12}$ without employing local smoothing (or some other manifestation of the underlying geometry).
-For otherwise, one would obtain results for the circle that are known to be false.
-At this moment, it is important to remember that we are discussing the difference flow.
-This is the origin of the second parameter $\kappa$ in our local smoothing estimates.
+Nevertheless, this change of variables comes with significant shortcomings.
+Foremost, it is not possible to control the evolution of $g_{12}$ without employing local smoothing (or some other manifestation of the underlying geometry).
+For otherwise, one would obtain results for the circle that are known to be false!

+At this moment, it is important to remember that we are discussing the difference flow and that our ambition is to prove that it converges to the identity as $\kappa\to\infty$.
+Concomitant with this, the local smoothing effect deteriorates rapidly as $\kappa\to\infty$.
+This inherent deterioration in the local smoothing estimates means that in order to treat all regularities $s>-\frac12$, we must discover every cancellation available between the full and regularized flows.
+This in turn necessitates the carefully premeditated decomposition of error terms in Section~\ref{S:convg} and the stringent estimation of paraproducts in Section~\ref{S:6}.

 Due to the need for local smoothing estimates, we will only be able to verify convergence locally in space.
-The tightness results of Section~\ref{sec:Tight} are essential for overcoming this deficiency.
+The tightness results of Section~\ref{sec:Tight} are therefore essential for overcoming this deficiency.

 In Section~\ref{S:8} we prove Theorem~\ref{thrm:main}.
 The tools we develop in the first seven sections allow us to prove Theorem~\ref{thrm:main} in the range $-\frac12<s<0$.
 This suffices for \eqref{NLS} but leaves the gap $[0,\frac14)$ for \eqref{mKdV}.
-To close this gap, we construct suitable macroscopic conservation laws for both equations (not directly available from \cite{MR3820439} or \cite{MR3874652}) that allow us to prove the equicontinity of orbits in $H^s$ for $0\leq s<\frac12$ and so deduce well-posedness from that at lower regularity.
+To close this gap, we construct suitable macroscopic conservation laws for both equations that allow us to prove the equicontinity of orbits in $H^s$ for $0\leq s<\frac12$ and so deduce well-posedness from that at lower regularity.
 This is interesting even for \eqref{NLS}, where, for example, global in time equicontinuity of orbits in $L^2$ does not seem to have been shown previously (nor is it trivially derivable from the standard techniques).

 Section~\ref{S:9} is devoted to proving Theorems~\ref{thrm:LS_N} and \ref{thrm:LS_m}.
 All the ingredients we need for the range $-\frac12<s<0$ are presented already in Section~\ref{S:6}.
 Thus, the majority of Section~\ref{S:9} is devoted to proving local smoothing for \eqref{mKdV} over the range $0\leq s<\frac12$ by using a new underlying microscopic conservation law.